sbohrIT/sbohr_IT_portfolio/README.md

 ***This portfolio showcases my ability to:***
- - Problem Identification: Recognize organizational challenges or procedures that could benefit from improvement.
+ - Identity Problems: Recognize organizational challenges or procedures that could benefit from new ideas.
- - Technical Innovation: Leverage my technical skills to craft innovative solutions through coding.
+ - Innovate: Leverage my technical skills to craft innovative solutions.

 ***Technologies Used***
  - Python
  - AppleScript
+ - Bash (Shell Scripting)

 Each project in this portfolio reflects my commitment to enhancing operational efficiency and my passion for developing creative technological solutions.